ballerina-platform/ballerina-distribution/examples/http-service-mutual-ssl/http_service_mutual_ssl.md

-# Service - Mutual SSL
+# Service - mutual SSL

 Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.